 She is a fully-trained Asgardian warrior, fighting primarily with an Asgardian steel broadsword.
 She’s also seen using javelins.
 She seems to be more technically proficient than most, but is not as large and strong as most male Asgardian warriors.

 1960s Sif isn’t as good as the real elite, such as Hogun, Balder or Fandral.
 She can hold her own in ordinary battle, but against high-end opponents her role is more akin to cheerleading.
-At this point she’s very unlikely to be depicted as fighting (let alone beating) a man in combat.
+At this point she’s very unlikely to be depicted as fighting (let alone beating) a man.